 No Commercial Activity, please

 The community banned all Commercial activity on the Isle of Venice.
 Don’t have your car fixed in such a beautiful spot.
 You can have it done on the mainland, space for noisy shops is plentiful on the mainland.
 You also won’t find any major chain stores like Home Depot or Walmart on the island, because they are also not welcome.
 Don’t be surprised that you won’t see any fast food outlets on the island, too.
-The rule is that only individually owned restaurants, small stores, and shops are permitted to rob the tourists.
-That makes sense, right?
+The rule is that only individually owned restaurants, small stores, and shops are permitted.

-As a result of the prementioned rule, Venice has a vibrant downtown area with a great variety of little stores, boutiques, local coffee- and wine shops, bakeries, restaurants, and ice cream parlors.
+As a result of the prementioned rule, Venice has a vibrant downtown area with a great variety of small unique stores, boutiques, local coffee- and wine shops, bakeries, restaurants, and ice cream parlors.
 Some grocery shops, banks, and medical facilities are also still within walking or biking distance.

 Come to Venice and get into the swing.
 Especially the Venice Downtown area is a very active place to be.
 You can go to concerts in the park, art exhibitions, parades, and wine and music on Fridays.
 Those events are attracting a lot of people from all over the county and beyond.